ietf-wg-alto/draft-alto-oam-yang/design.md

 ### ALTO Information Resources Configuration Management

-To satisfy R5-2 and R-3, the ALTO server instance contains a list of 'resource' entries ({{tree-alto-server-rsc}}).
+To satisfy R5-2 and R-3 in [](#requirements), the ALTO server instance contains a list of 'resource' entries ({{tree-alto-server-rsc}}).
 Each 'resource' entry contains the data nodes of an ALTO information resource (See Section 8.1 of {{RFC7285}}).
 The operator of the ALTO server can use this model to create, update, and remove the ALTO information